 - WASC Senior College and University Commission (WSCUC)

-Accreditation also takes place at the programmatic level.
-The American Occupational Therapy Association (AOTA) has an accrediting arm, the Accreditation Council for Occupational Therapy Education (ACOTE), which is the accrediting agency for occupational therapy programs in the United States (as well as programs in Puerto Rico and abroad).
-The standards set by ACOTE must be met by occupational therapy programs to gain accreditation.
+The American Occupational Therapy Association (AOTA) has an accrediting arm, the Accreditation Council for Occupational Therapy Education (ACOTE), which is the accrediting agency for OT programs in the United States (as well as programs in Puerto Rico and abroad).

-The accreditation status of education programs is important for you for various reasons.
-First, accreditation ensures the education you get meets the professional standards of occupational therapy.
-Second, to sit for the National Board for Certification in Occupational Therapy exam, or NBCOT certification examination, you must have a degree from an ACOTE-accredited program.
+The accreditation status of programs is important for you for various reasons.
+First, accreditation ensures the classes meet the professional standards of occupational therapy.
+Second, to sit for the National Board for Certification in Occupational Therapy exam, or NBCOT certification examination, you must have a degree from an ACOTE-accredited institution.

 Can I Be an Occupational Therapist if I Complete an Occupational Therapy Online Degree Bachelor Program?

-No. A bachelor degree in occupational therapy online doesn’t qualify you to work as an occupational therapist.
-You must have at least a master’s degree to practice as an OT.
-However, an occupational therapy bachelors degree online will help you develop foundational knowledge and skills upon which you can build in a graduate program.
+An undergraduate diploma in occupational therapy online doesn’t qualify you to work as an occupational therapist.
+You must have at least a graduate diploma to practice as an OT.
+However, an online bachelor’s degree will help occupational therapists develop foundational knowledge and skills they can build in a graduate program.

-Why Would I Want to Pursue a Doctorate of Occupational Therapy?
+Why Would I Want to Pursue a Doctorate in Occupational Therapy?

-If you’re interested in pursuing higher education, you should check out the Top 30 Fastest Accredited Online Graduate Colleges and The Top SACS Accredited Online Colleges!
+When interested in pursuing higher education, check out the Top 30 Fastest Accredited Online Graduate Colleges and The Top SACS Accredited Online Colleges!